-First of all, I should let you know that I've never met another dog who hasn't tried grass at least once.
-It’s a rite of passage, dogs-will-be-dogs sort of thing and shouldn't raise much concern, even if your dog pukes it up.
-Some people think dogs use it to treat their own upset stomach to induce vomiting, but there isn't substantial research to back that up.
+Most dogs have tried grass at least once.
+It’s a normal behavior for dogs.
+It’s even normal if your dog pukes it up afterward.
+Some people think dogs eat grass it to treat their own upset stomach to induce vomiting, but there pukes it up afterward.

-My fellow canines are pretty good at entertaining themselves throughout the day.
-Eating grass (and possibly vomiting afterward) are admittedly at the bottom of the list of Fun Things to Do Outside, but it’s on there.
+Canines are pretty good at entertaining themselves throughout the day.
+Eating grass (and possibly vomiting afterward) might not be at the top of the list of fun things to do outside, but it’s on there.

-A buddy of mine had an intestinal worm that interfered with his digestion.
-Before it was diagnosed and treated, he ate grass pretty regularly to help boost some of the natural enzymes that were not getting through.
+If a dog has an intestinal worm that interferes with his digestion, he might eat grass regularly to help boost some of the natural enzymes that were not getting through.
 As noted above, your dog isn’t eating grass with the intent of vomiting, but because he’s malnourished.

 It’s pretty much that simple; some dogs like the taste of grass and they’re going to graze until the cows come home.
-As long as you’ve ruled out other issues, it's not a big deal at all.
+As long as you’ve ruled out other issues, eating grass not a big deal at all.

 So there you have it, humans.
 Dogs eat grass for a variety of reasons.
 Don’t sweat it, but do be sure to keep them away from grass that’s been freshly treated with chemical pesticides.
 Grass won’t hurt them, but chemicals will.